northwestcoder/terraform-satori-audit-export/README.md

 gcloud auth login
 ```

 3. In your command terminal, run the following.
 This creates a project whose ID is "satori-audit-exports".
-You will need this ID later.
 ```
 gcloud projects create satori-audit-exports --name="Satori Audit Exports Terraform"
 ```